|

 Emboldened by this approach, Perelman began to research the free-jazz saxists who had come before him.

-In the early 90s he moved to New York, a far more inviting environment for free-jazz experimentation, where he lives to this day.
+In the early 90s he moved to New York, a far more inviting environment for free-jazz experimentation,

 Neil Tesser